 What is CLIL?

-CLIL stands for Content and Language Integrated Learning.
-It refers to teaching subjects such as science, history and geography to students through a foreign language.
-This can be by the English teacher using cross-curricular content or the subject teacher using English as the language of instruction.
-Both methods result in the simultaneous learning of content and English.
+CLIL stands for Content and Language Integrated Learning and refers to teaching subjects such as science, history and geography to students through a foreign language.
+Learn more here.

 The term CLIL was coined by David Marsh, University of Jyväskylä, Finland (1994): "CLIL refers to situations where subjects, or parts of subjects, are taught through a foreign language with dual-focused aims, namely the learning of content and the simultaneous learning of a foreign language."